mcavs/HEXED2024_paper/README.md

 | n\_clicks\_course\_page | the number of clicks on course page                                                 | numeric      | [0, 1196]       |

 The dataset given in `data/FFF_2013J_data.csv`.
 It can be prepared using the .Rmd file `data/data_preparation.Rmd`.

+## Results

+The generated counterfactuals by each method and their quality criteria are stored in `eval_files` folder.
+The files in this folder created in Steps 6-9 above.

 ## Plots
 There are two plots `Figures 3` and `4` in the paper.